 I began my practice as a third-year law student admitted to practice in all State Courts in Arizona through an internship program, where I worked with a wonderful supervising attorney at a Scottsdale real estate firm.
 I was fortunate to start my trial expereince early on, in that I had already handled six trials by the time my internship concluded, including two jury trials.
 From there, I immediately moved on to a reputable Phoenix general practice law firm.
 I worked primarily with the firm's Senior Partner to establish a new practice area for both the firm and the State of Arizona, which would become my niche in the legal field.
 We represented homeowners and condominium owners against their owners' associations (HOAs/COAs).
 Most firms practicing in this area represent HOAs/COAs only, so we began pioneering the way with only a few others in the State working specifically with owners.
 Although my practice was very focused on community law and litigation in that regard, I practiced (and continue to practice) in other civil law and litigation areas, including but not limited to: commercial litigation, commercial collections, land use, zoning, real estate generally, torts such as defamation and invasion of privacy/Lanham Act violations, personal injury, wrongful death, business law and litigation, partnership disputes, elder abuse, construction law and litigation, lien litigation, and employment litigation for both employers and employees.
 It was truly a general litigation firm, such that I had amazing opportunities to gain experience in numerous areas of the law.

 I am passionate about my work and care deeply about my clients' satisfaction.
-With respect to HOAs and COAs in particular, I believe there is a bias in favor of the associations legally speaking, as well as other areas such as financially.
-I often advocate for legislative change and speak with the media in an effort to influence the legislature to consider positive change for owners.
-Associations spend approximately $2 million per year lobbying with the Arizona legislature alone, yet essentially nothing is spent for lobbying in favor of owners.
+With respect to HOAs and COAs in particular, I believe there is a bias in favor of the associations both financially and legally.
+I advocate for legislative change and speak with the media in an effort to influence the legislature to consider positive change for owners as often as I can.
+Associations spend approximately $2 million per year lobbying with the Arizona legislature alone, yet essentially nothing is spent on owners' rights.
 There are some dedicated volunteers that work tirelessly for owner rights, but again, the deck is stacked against them and the result is often inadequate and/or well-intended, but misguided legislation.
 There is no regulation of HOAs or COAs in Arizona, such that attorneys are essentially the only hope an owner has when he or she (or an entity) finds themselves in a dispute with their association.
 There is an adminstrative process at the Office of Adminstrative Hearings, but I believe it is problematic in many ways, as owners often end up with unfavorable results even when they win at the OAH level (HOA/COAs can and do appeal the results owners obtain at the OAH).
 I am very sympathetic to the overall cause of owner rights and abuse of power that unfortunately often occurs within the boards of directors for owner associations in Arizona.
 This is not to suggest that all HOAs/COAs are bad, as I recognize the hard work good people do as volunteers serving their communities who are dedicated to fairness.
 Those individuals do not end up on my desk, as they manage their communities well.

 Fairness and justice are concepts that are not lost on me in any respect.
 I make every effort to keep my rates as reasonable and fair as possible, often offering discounts as a courtesy to my clients.
 We are generally an hourly based firm, as our contingency fee and flat fee work is extremly limited in nature.
 It is my goal to be as upfront with potential clients as I possibly can be, which is why I provide as much disclosure here as possible regarding the nature of our firm's billings.